Skip to main content

 What a Swept-connected website does instead

-Swept does not publish public website embeds or open APIs for marketing-site lead capture, so the practical pattern is hybrid: the site captures work class, utility owner, site access, and timeline into CRM or email first, then operations mirrors field execution into Swept after jobs are authorized.
+Swept does not publish public website embeds or open APIs for marketing-site request capture, so the practical pattern is hybrid: the site captures work class, utility owner, site access, and timeline into CRM or email first, then operations mirrors field execution into Swept after jobs are authorized.

 Native path